Greenhouses

 Glass Panels High Excellent light transmission, visually appealing Heavy, fragile, expensive

-Glass is the most durable option, often lasting over 30 years with proper care.
+Pro Tip: Glass is the most durable option, often lasting over 30 years with proper care.
 Factoring in material lifespan helps estimate the true annual cost of your greenhouse.

 Frame Types: PVC, Wood, Steel, or Aluminum?